-The Cruthers family began collecting Australian art in 1974.
-From the outset Sheila Cruthers was drawn to work by women artists.
-Among her first purchases were self portraits by Elise Blumann and Kate O’Connor, which set her on a course of collecting self portraits.
+The Cruthers family, led by Lady Sheila Cruthers, began collecting Australian art in 1974.
+From the outset Sheila was drawn to work by women artists.
+Among her first purchases were self-portraits by Elise Blumann and Kate O’Connor, which set her on a course of collecting.
 She also purchased new work by younger artists.
-Other family members collected different art – the work of mid 20th painters, mostly male, and contemporary art.
+Other family members collected different art, generally the work of mid-20th Century painters and mostly male contemporary art.

-Sheila quickly decided to pair every self portrait she bought with another work by the artist, a collecting concept she called “The artist and her work”.
-Janine Burke’s pioneering book Australian Women Artists 1840s-1940s, published in 1981, was a useful tool to understanding the range of little known women artists.
-By the early 1980s more work was being purchased on the east coast, and when Jim and Sheila relocated to the US for work in 1983, the task of locating appropriate art fell to John Cruthers, by then based in Sydney.
+Sheila quickly decided to pair every self-portrait she bought with another work by the artist, a collecting concept she called “The artist and her work”.
+Janine Burke’s pioneering book Australian Women Artists 1840s-1940s, published in 1981, was a useful tool to understanding the range of little-known women artists.
+By the early 1980’s more work was being purchased on the east coast, and when Jim and Sheila relocated to the US for work in 1983, the task of locating appropriate art fell to their son John Cruthers, by then based in Sydney.
 New purchases were despatched to New York and installed in the family apartment.
 There were frequent visitors including museum directors and curators, writers, historians and art critics, artists, gallerists and collectors.